Klinefelter Syndrome (KS)

 For instance, boys with KS may need help with social skills and interacting in groups.
 Occupational or behavioral therapists might be able to assist with these skills.
 Some school districts and health centers might also offer these types of skill-building programs or classes.

-In adolescence, symptoms such as lack of body hair could make XXY males uncomfortable in school or other social settings, and this discomfort can lead to depression, substance abuse, and behavioral problems or "acting out."
+In adolescence, symptoms such as lack of body hair could make XXY males uncomfortable in school or other social settings, and this discomfort can lead to depression, substance use, and behavioral problems or “acting out.”
 They might also have questions about their masculinity or gender identity.9 In these instances, consulting a psychologist, counselor, or psychiatrist may be helpful.

 Contrary to research results released decades ago, current research shows that XXY males are no more likely than other males to have serious psychiatric disorders or to get into trouble with the law.10